How Does Wheelchair Curling Work?

 Another example: Team A has the 1st, 2nd, and 3rd closest stones.
 Team B's closest stone is 4th.
 Team A scores 3 points — a significant swing.

-The team that scores does NOT get the hammer (last stone) in the next end — it goes to the non-scoring team.
+The team that scores does NOT get the hammer in the next end — it goes to the non-scoring team.
 This creates a strategic dilemma: sometimes a team will intentionally blank an end (score zero) to retain the hammer for a potential multi-point end.

 Mixed doubles wheelchair curling makes its Paralympic debut at Milano-Cortina 2026, adding a second medal event to the wheelchair curling program.